mondoohq/installer/examples/systemd-vagrant/README.md

 ## Preparation:

 1. Login to https://mondoo.app/
-2. Create or select a mondoo space and select `Agents` on the sidebar
+2. Create or select a Mondoo space and select `Agents` on the sidebar
 3. Create a new registration token and set it as environment variable

 ## Start VM